Maca powder: its benefits

 What are the specific benefits of maca for men and women?

-Traditionally used for its vitality-boosting properties, maca is recognized for its beneficial effects in both men and women.
+Traditionally used for its vitality-boosting properties, maca is recognised for its beneficial effects in both men and women.
 It supports sexual function, helps improve desire, and contributes to overall balance.
 In women, it is often appreciated for its support during menopause or periods of low energy.
-In men, it is used to maintain vigor and reproductive function.
+In men, it is used to maintain vigour and reproductive function.
 Its adaptogenic action also helps to better cope with stress, fatigue, and hormonal changes.

 No, maca is not a stimulant like caffeine.
 It does not cause an immediate energy spike or feelings of nervousness or tension.
 Unlike traditional stimulants, maca acts gradually thanks to its adaptogenic properties: it helps the body to better adapt to stress and regain a lasting balance.
 Maca offers benefits for vitality and physical and mental endurance, without causing a sudden crash or dependency.
 It provides gentle but profound support, particularly useful in cases of temporary fatigue or low energy.